olga-demidko/documentation/docs/guide/np-cli/usage-examples.md

 ```

 ### Adding Extra Headers Locally
-The Repeater enables a user to overload extra headers onto the Repeater's requests **LOCALLY**, without the need to set them up in NexPloit cloud engine.
+The Repeater enables a user to overload extra headers onto the Repeater's requests **LOCALLY**, without the need to set them up in Nexploit cloud engine.
 This is done by setting the `REPEATER_HEADERS` environment variable.
 For example:
 ```yml
 version: '3'